RobertsLab/sams-notebook/_posts/2022/2022-12-01-Daily-Bits---December-2022.md

   - Daily Bits
 ---

+20221208

+- Participated in Katie Lotterhos workshop for designing Apps from Google Sheets.

+- Met with Linda Rhodes to discuss future of projects.

+  - Decision to cancel weekly meetings - will utilize GitHub issues instead.

+  - I'm going to try to figure out why new Silva 138 database doesn't work as well as the old 132, in her pipeline.

 20221207

 - Finally resolved [CEABIGR mean methylation coefficient of methylation calcs](https://github.com/sr320/ceabigr/blob/main/code/40-gene-methylation.Rmd) (GitHub; R Markdown)!
 And, I figured it out in a very satisfactory, clean way!
 Looks great, easy to read, easy to follow, and concise.